The Ultimate Engineered Timber Log!

 • Eco-friendly material with very low formaldehyde levels

 • Capable of creating unsupported spans of over 500 feet

 • Produced in well-managed forests and certified to relevant standards

 • Long log spans enabling the build of more complex and larger buildings

 • Good fire resistance - can outlast steel beams under the same fire conditions

-For information on solid timber tree logs click here.
+For information on the timber used in the manufacturing of our logs click here.